Mid-Shore Food: Dr. Schindler Opens Modern Stone Age Kitchen

 If you caught Schindler’s 2016 National Geographic series “The Great Human Race,” you would have followed the anthropologist’s year-long stone-age field trip across the globe as he and survivalist Cat Bigney learned how to survive only using the same techniques as early mankind.

-That experience, along with a family trip to Europe to learn about still existent traditions in communities and families—and how they nourished themselves—led Schindler to reframe his thinking about food through the lens of ancestral diets.
+That experience, along with his family’s globals research to learn about still existent traditions in communities and families—and how they nourished themselves—led Schindler to reframe his thinking about food through the lens of ancestral diets.

 “What we forget in the modern mass industrial food processing machine that we have today that’s processing most of the food most of us consume is that we’re skipping a lot of the traditional steps,” Schindler says.